 - Police clearances for you and each member of your family unit aged 17 years and over (whether applying or not); from each country where, in the last 10 years, that person has lived for 12 months or more since turning 16.

-- For anyone included in the application who is 18 years of age or older and is not your partner:
+- For any member of your family unit included in the application who is 18 years of age or older and is not your partner:

 Form 47a Details of child or other dependent family member aged 18 years or over (238 kB PDF).

-- For each dependant who is not the holder of a
+- For each member of your family unit (child) who is not the holder of a

 Business Skills (Provisional) visa (subclasses 160-165) provide: